apache/couchdb/share/doc/src/intro.rst

 returned when the replication process completes by the API.

 The Replicator tool is an interface to the underlying replication API.
-For more information, see :ref:`replicate`.
+For more information, see :ref:`api/misc/replicate`.
 For more information on replication, see :ref:`replication`.

 .. _using-curl: